joveteo/trading-view-scripts/Opening Range Breakout/README.md

 # Opening Range Breakout (ORB) Indicator

-Opening Range Breakout Indicator is a comprehensive TradingView Pine Script indicator that identifies and tracks opening range breakouts with customisable duration, advanced statistics tracking, dynamic visual feedback, and comprehensive session trend analysis.
+Opening Range Breakout Indicator is a TradingView Pine Script indicator that identifies and tracks opening range breakouts.
+The motivation for this script stems from the limitation of many broker's charting software.
+They only limit to preset indicators and drawings, which are not frequently updated or lack customisation options that aid users' experience.
+I found that a custom TradingView script can resolve this gap in my workflow

 ## 📚 Table of Contents